 It happened for three consecutive days.

-The so-called 1997 Phoenix sightings pale in comparison to what happened in the town, not too far from the Four Corners area.
+The so-called 1997 Phoenix, Arizona sightings pale in comparison to what happened in the town of Farmington, New Mexico, not too far from the Four Corners area.

 Anywhere from around 200 to 400 disc-shaped, metallic, silver-colored objects were seen in the sky, performing all kinds of maneuvers, making all kinds of formations and simply giving incredible flight show in the sky.